 - E3.
 Providing services and social infrastructure to meet people's changing needs, for the wider community: The majority of the community infrastructure GFA proposed is for the use of the church congregation, which represents limited benefit to the wider community. - E6.
 Creating and renewing great places and local centres, and respecting the District's heritage: The proposal's high intensity and scale would have an adverse impact on the local centre, creating overshadowing of surrounding streets, open spaces and buildings.
-The proposal provides minimal benefits to the local community and does not "recognise or celebrate the character of the area and its people".
+The proposal does not "recognise or celebrate the character of the area and its people".
 It also seeks to demolish the heritage-listed church hall, rather than "applying adaptive re-use and interpreting heritage to foster distinctive local places". - E16.
 Protecting and enhancing scenic and cultural landscapes: The proposal is seeking to construct a significant development in front of the heritage-listed church and rectory.
 This will reduce views of the church and rectory from the public domain to only narrow framed views, rather than "enhancing and protecting the scenic and cultural landscape from the public realm." - E17.
 Increasing urban tree canopy cover and delivering Green Grid connections: The proposal is seeking to remove the majority of existing trees, including a large mature shade tree, and to reduce the tree canopy coverage from 17% to 10%.
 It is also seeking to reduce the area of deep soil to only 1%, with new landscaping located either within 1.2m deep soil above the basement carpark, or on the level-4 podium or roof.
 This is inconsistent with the State Government's tree canopy target of 40%. - E18.
-Delivering high quality open space: High density neighbourhoods need to have high quality open space within close proximity (200m).
+Delivering high quality open space: High density neighbourhoods need to have high quality open space within proximity (200m).
 The proposal therefore relies on the proposed central space for the provision of 'high quality open space'.
 However, it is not likely to be of high quality, as it cannot support mature trees and it will be significantly overshadowed by the proposed and surrounding development. - E5.
-Providing housing supply, choice and affordability, with access to jobs, services and public transport: The Planning Proposal will facilitate 162 dwellings, including a proportionate amount (15%) of affordable housing (for 15 years minimum) a location near to mass-transit transport.
+Providing housing supply, choice and affordability, with access to jobs, services and public transport: The Planning Proposal will facilitate 162 dwellings, including 15% of the proposed Gross Floor Area as affordable housing (for a minimum period of 15 years).
 Permanent affordable housing is required in accordance with the requirements of the District Plan.